jacobweber32/MiLB-Promotion-Gauge/README.md

 # MiLB-Promotion-Gauge

 A nuanced rolling gauge for how ready a position player is to be promoted accounting just for batting stats.
-Takes account for positional offensive requirements, age comparative to levels average, varying requirements dependent on level, and hot and cold streaks.
+Takes account of positional offensive requirements, age comparative to levels average, varying requirements dependent on level, and hot and cold streaks.

-Will be looking to incorporate defensive and baserunning data in the future
+Without public access to game-by-game defensive ratings and baserunning data, I incorporated the use of the 20/80 scale to give points for these aspects of the game.